Morinu HaRav shlit"a Will Light Tonight in Jerusalem: Lag BaOmer 5786 in Emergency Format

 Update from today, Monday, 16 Iyar 5786 (May 4, 2026): Following the closure of Mount Meron by the government and the police, Morinu HaRav, the Gaon and Tzaddik, Rabbi Eliezer Berland shlit"a, will light the central bonfire of "Shuvu Banim" tonight on HaChoma HaShlishit Street in Jerusalem, at 10:00 PM.
 The lighting will take place in full coordination with the Israel Police, and the adjacent streets will be closed to vehicles during the event.

-This is the forty-year tradition of Morinu HaRav shlit"a – the holiness of the Rashbi (Rabbi Shimon bar Yochai) is not stopped by physical boundaries.
+This is the tradition of Morinu HaRav shlit"a – the holiness of the Rashbi (Rabbi Shimon bar Yochai) is not stopped by physical boundaries.
 Even when Meron is closed, the lighting will take place, the joy will take place, the segulah (spiritual remedy) of Chai Rotel will take place – because the Rashbi himself said in the Idra Zuta: "Hai yoma bechedva dili ka'im" – this day stands in my joy.

 Details of the Central Lighting Tonight